^

 Pharmacodynamics

-Active ingredient included in ointment, cream, gel or spray from burns Panthenol - dexpanthenol - is a soluble derivative of provitamin B5, which is pantothenic acid.
-This acid is important for hematopoiesis (hemoglobin synthesis), immunity (development of antibodies), intracellular and general metabolism.
-Pantothenic acid is indispensable for the synthesis of coenzyme acetylation - coenzyme A (CoA), which provides a variety of biochemical processes in the body, including repair and regeneration of damaged tissues.
+The active component included in the ointment, cream, gel or spray for burns Panthenol - dexpanthenol - is a soluble derivative of provitamin B5, which is pantothenic acid.
+This acid is important for hematopoiesis (hemoglobin synthesis), immunity (antibody production), intracellular and general metabolism.
+Pantothenic acid is essential for the synthesis of the acetylation coenzyme - coenzyme A (CoA), which provides many biochemical processes in the body, including repair and regeneration of damaged tissues.

-After using any form of Panthenol from burns, dixpananthol is absorbed into the upper layers of the skin where an interstitial reaction takes place converting it into pantothenic acid.
-Local increase in the concentration of vitamin B5 causes: the activation of metabolism in cells of the epidermis, subcutaneous tissue and mucous membranes; acceleration of the formation of new cells in exchange for damaged cells; stimulation of collagen production.
+After using any form of Panthenol for burns, diexpanthenol is absorbed into the upper layers of the skin, where an intra-tissue reaction of its transformation into pantothenic acid occurs.
+Local increase in the concentration of vitamin B5 causes: activation of metabolism in the cells of the epidermis, subcutaneous tissue and mucous membranes; acceleration of the formation of new cells to replace damaged ones; stimulation of collagen production.

-As a moisturizing agent, dixpanthenol stabilizes the barrier function of the skin, increasing its hydration.
-In addition, Panthenol ointment from burns has anti-inflammatory and antipruritic effect, reduces hyperemia.
+As a moisturizing substance, diexpanthenol stabilizes the skin's barrier function, increasing its hydration.
+In addition, Panthenol ointment for burns has an anti-inflammatory and antipruritic effect, reduces hyperemia.

 Pharmacokinetics

-The pharmacokinetics of the listed external agents with dixpanthenol are not explained in the instructions.
+The pharmacokinetics of the listed external agents containing dixpantenol are not explained in the instructions.

 Dosing and administration

-Ointment, gel or cream D Panthenol from the burn (Penthenol) should be worn up to four times a day in a damaged place (the skin should be dry).
+Ointment, gel or cream D-Panthenol for burns (Pentenol) should be applied in a thin layer to the damaged area up to four times a day (the skin should be dry).

-Spray from burns Panthenol, Bepanten or Pantesol is applied to the skin by spraying (2-3 times per day).
-And in both cases, an overdose of this drug was not noted by the manufacturers.
+Spray for burns Panthenol, Bepanten or Pantesol is applied to the skin by spraying (2-3 times a day).
+In both cases, overdose of this drug was not noted by the manufacturers.

-Also, its interaction with other drugs was not noted.
+Also, its interaction with other drugs has not been noted.

 Contraindications

-Ointments, creams, gels and spray Pantenol from burns only one contraindication - increased sensitivity to substances.
-There are no contraindications for their use during pregnancy and breastfeeding, as well as in pediatric practice (beginning with the period of newborns).
+Ointments, creams, gels and spray Panthenol for burns have only one contraindication - hypersensitivity to substances.
+There are no contraindications for their use during pregnancy and breastfeeding, as well as in pediatric practice (starting from the neonatal period).

-Side effects when using Panthenol (skin rash and itching) are rare - due to the absence or minimal adsorption to the bloodstream of an active pharmacological component of ointment, cream or gel.
+Side effects when using Panthenol (skin rashes and itching) are rare - due to the absence or minimal adsorption of the active pharmacological component of the ointment, cream or gel into the bloodstream.

 Storage conditions